Connections-Business-Directory/Connections/README.txt

 It is recommended to backup before updating.
 Requires WordPress >= 4.1.

 = 8.5.3 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.1.

+= 8.5.4 =
+It is recommended to backup before updating.
+Requires WordPress >= 4.1.